Master of Information

 The school library media concentration is designed to meet the New Jersey Department of Education's requirements to become a certified school library media specialist.
 It trains professionals for positions in elementary and secondary schools where they can create collections, provide information about literacy education, and collaborate with teachers to provide a variety of learning opportunities for students.

 The mission of the Master of Information (MI) program is to enable students to provide professional expertise, leadership, and innovation across diverse information and technological landscapes.
-People-focused, information technology-intensive, data-driven, and career-oriented, the MI program is students' gateway to making a significant contribution to organizational leadership, information management, community and social development in 21st century societies.
+People-focused, information technology-intensive, data-driven, and career-oriented, the MI program is a gateway to making a significant contribution to organizational leadership, information management, community and social development in 21st century societies.

 GRE Waiver Policy